 My personal favorite is a combination of therapy with a qualified mental health professional in conjunction with medication (if warranted).
 A thoughtful, sensitive, culturally competent mental health professional will be able to not only make an accurate diagnosis of depression but also to effectively treat the client/or patient.
 This is best done when a clinician invests the time to complete a detailed assessment and asking the questions to garner the necessary information.

 As I move to close, I want to address the importance of Spirituality and depression.
 I address this issue last not because it is of lesser importance but precisely the opposite.
-It was important for me to lay the above as a foundation or an appetizer if you will and now comes the main entrée, the meal or the feast.
+It was important for me to lay the above as a foundation or an appetizer if you will and now comes the main entrée, the meal, or the feast.
 I believe that there is great power inherent in the use of one’s faith tradition, religious beliefs and spiritual practices in the treatment of depression.
 I greatly subscribe to the prescription of prayer.
 What most concerns me is when individuals misuse their faith tradition to berate someone who has depression and to minimize their relationship with God to state that they must not really believe otherwise they would not seek the counsel of a therapist or take medication.
 If you have heard someone say or even if you have been guilty of this yourself, raise your hand; “Girl, all you have to do is pray and He will work it out”; “Don’t claim that spirit of depression, it is nothing but the work of the Satan or the devil.”
 “Girl, let me get my oil and anoint you and rebuke that spirit in the name of Jesus”.
 Some of you are laughing as this is familiar to you.
-It is not my intention to offend or mock but want I want to say to you as a person of great faith who practices spiritual practices and am a uniquely qualified mental health professional, theses phrases can do great harm.
+It is not my intention to offend or mock but what I want to say to you as a person of great faith who practices spiritual practices and am a uniquely qualified mental health professional, theses phrases can do great harm.
 I am here to tell you that your faith tradition, whatever it may be, does not; I repeat DOES NOT have to compete with the care provided by a mental health professional.
 I know of a woman that I worked with a few years ago that had been seeing a therapist and was actively involved in church.
 She was taking medication for depression.
 Bible verse: Matthew 7:6 “Do not cast your pearls before swine.”
-She shared this with someone she believed she could trust and this person judged her, berated her and told her that she was faithless and that if she really believed in God that she would not take medication and that her taking medication was a demonstration of her unbelief in God.
+She shared this with someone she believed she could trust and this person judged her, berated her, and told her that she was faithless and that if she really believed in God that she would not take medication and that her taking medication was a demonstration of her unbelief in God.
 Mental health is a part of our overall health-spiritual health, physical health, emotional health, financial health/wealth etc. Mental illness is just as important as our physical health.
 A person manages his/her diabetes with medication and/or diet just in the same way that you treat/medicate your spiritual health with participation in corporate worship, daily spiritual practices etc. You wouldn’t dare say to a diabetic,” Honey, you don’t need to take that pill today or administer that pinch or shot, just take it to the Lord in prayer and He will make it all right.”
 Yes, He will make it all right by endowing you with wisdom, by bestowing upon you the gift of discernment so that you will be obedient and compliant with directives from your physician to be a good steward over your temple, your body and take your medication.
 The same is true with our mental health.

-I intend to facilitate workshops in churches in our communities whereby women, especially those that are emotionally overweight (which is unresolved, unexpressed emotions that manifests in being physically overweight) are supported and educated to learn how to harness the power of the Word of God to realize and live their faith.
-It has long burdened me and I have grown weary of witnessing people emote on a Sunday morning but yet come Monday morning, these same individuals are heavy hearted and unable to translate the healing power of God into their daily lives.
+I intend to facilitate workshops in churches in our communities whereby women, especially those that are emotionally overweight (which is unresolved, unexpressed emotions that manifest in being physically overweight) are supported and educated to learn how to harness the power of the Word of God to realize and live their faith.
+It has long burdened me and I have grown weary of witnessing people emote on a Sunday morning but yet come Monday morning, these same individuals are heavy-hearted and unable to translate the healing power of God into their daily lives.

-I’d like to close with the powerful words of poet extraordinaire, Maya Angelou; I want to support women to “rise” “into a day break that is wondrously clear”.
+I’d like to close with the powerful words of poet extraordinaire, Maya Angelou; I want to support women to “rise” “into a daybreak that is wondrously clear”.
 I want to provide an opportunity for women to tell their stories, to make sense out of what has previously been a chaotic journey on a road filled with twists and bends and dips.
 I want women to provide their narratives and gain clarity and direction for their future for having done so.
 I again wish to thank Marilyn and Larry Cohen of the Naomi Ruth Cohen Charitable Foundation as well as Pastor Bentley and his helpmeet Sister Joan Bentley for the opportunity to share with you today.
 It is my great hope that you will have me again.